 A career change out of teaching or stepping out of a principal's role can also extend to the corporate world.
 With a continually evolving and competitive job market, organisations are always looking to upskill or retrain their employees.
 This is where the knowledge of educators becomes invaluable.

 Teachers and principals have many transferrable skills and sought-after qualities such as expert communication and training skills.
 By extending your leadership skills you will become an ideal candidate for corporate education roles.
-Deakin University's Master of Leadership will grow your ability to lead and develop people, empower others and create adaptive mindsets.
+Deakin University's Master in Leadership will grow your ability to lead and develop people, empower others and create adaptive mindsets.

 There are many opportunities for education leaders in the corporate sector as trainers - from coaching and mentoring to online teaching.
 The similarities between educators and corporate education trainers is the ability to build capability within individuals for long-term success.
 Drawing on your specialist knowledge in curriculum development you can improve employee training and help alleviate organisational challenges by working with staff on issues concerning efficiency.
 This will boost productivity and improve workflow issues as well as other business-related concerns.